jhonda7/jhonda7.github.io/projects/project-1.md

 (Physician name is omitted.
 Contact me for questions).

-You can learn more about postoperative necrotizing scleritis in pub med: one of the research studies we cited: (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3225457/).
+You can learn more about postoperative necrotizing scleritis in pub med: one of the research studies we [cited](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3225457/).